 Distributor: Keymaster Press

-Is that Vhalla on the cover?
+Is that Vhalla on the cover of AIR AWAKENS?
 Why is she blonde?

 This is a question I always scratch my head at how to answer because I don’t want to tell people how to interpret artwork (either my books or the cover illustration).
-In my mind, Vhalla has darker, ashen brown, hair.
-The cover that was produced I felt fit while being dramatic and I think Meril’s artwork is amazing.
+In my mind, Vhalla has ashen brown hair.
+The cover that was produced I felt fit this description while having dramatic highlights, and I think Meril’s artwork is amazing.
 But, the great thing is, no two people read the same book and go on a journey with the same character, just as no two people see the same artwork.
 Everyone will see something different, and everyone will have a different Vhalla in their mind while reading.
 So, for now, I continue to leave what the “real Vhalla” looks like to every reader’s interpretations.

 What was your inspiration for Air Awakens?